 The WiFi icon on the taskbar System tray makes it easier to connect to Wireless networks.
-However, times you may experience wifi icon is missing and all you have to do is restart windows to get back WiFi & Internet connection Back.
-For some other users, Network/ WiFi icon disappeared from the taskbar after the recent Windows 10 Update.
+However, times you may experience wifi icon missing from system tray and all you have to do is restart Windows to get back WiFi & Internet connection Back.
+Users report, WiFi icon disappeared from the taskbar after the recent Windows 10 Update.
 Basically, If the wireless icon or network icon is missing from Windows Taskbar then it’s possible that the network service might not be running, 3rd party application is conflicting with system tray notifications.
 Again sometimes outdated or incompatible wifi driver is the reason why wifi symbol not showing Windows 10.
 This article explores step-by-step instructions to help you restore the WiFi icon in the system tray of your Windows 10 computer.